 When the weather turns south — and gets worse — you need Huckberry and the site’s reliable winter gear.

 Trust us: Whether you live in the Big Apple or the wide-open West, rough-and-tumble, rugged picks to fight the chill are absolutely critical.
-Whether we’re talking a tough wool jacket or durable leather boots, Huckberry definitely has you covered — and then some.
+Whether we’re talking a tough wool jacket or durable, Huckberry definitely has you covered — and then some.
 Take a look at our quick picks below, get shopping and bundle up.

 If there’s a piece of outerwear that really can do it all, it’s the Bison Snap Jacket from United By Blue.
 Luckily, the fine folks at Huckberry can hook you up.
 Filled with a sustainable and extremely warm bison fill blend, it’s topped off with a tough nylon shell and water-repellant lining.
 With a quilted, fitted body, the look of a shirt and the functionality of a jacket, it’s just the layering piece your winter wardrobe needs.